-- Ascertain the reason for the absence. - Ensure the proper safeguarding action is being taken. - Identify whether the absence is authorised or not. - Identify the correct code to use to enter the data onto the school census system.
+- Ascertain the reason for the absence. - Ensure the proper safeguarding action is being taken. - Identify whether the absence is authorised or not.

+• Identify the correct code to use to enter the data onto the school census system.

-The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence as relevant.
+The school will not request medical evidence in most circumstances where a pupil is absent due to illness; however, the school reserves the right to request supporting evidence where there is genuine and reasonable doubt about the authenticity of the illness.